Blue Peter: 1998–2017/2050 (The Millennium Time Capsule)

-The fourth was buried by Katy Hill and Richard Bacon in the floor beneath the Millennium Dome on 11 June 1998.
-As well as containing Blue Peter items including a badge and history of the programme, the capsule also contains a set of Teletubby dolls, an insulin pen and a France '98 football.
-The time capsule was set to be opened in 2050, however in 2017 it was accidentally dug up by builders and damaged.
+The fourth capsule, a metal cylinder without fasteners, was buried by Katy Hill and Richard Bacon in the floor beneath the Millennium Dome on 11 June 1998.
+As well as Blue Peter items including badges, a video tape of a segment on the Oblivion rollercoaster, an official CD-ROM, and a booklet on the history of the programme, the capsule contains a set of 1998 UK coins, a piece of felt from the Dome's roof, a set of Teletubby dolls, an insulin pen, a small yellow scarf and blue woggle, a France '98 football, a roller blade, an asthma inhaler, a Spice Girls compact disc, stamps of Princess Diana, a photo of Tony Blair with the construction crew, a picture of a dove to commemorate the Good Friday Agreement, a toy car, a video tape about a student's walk to school, and a copy of The Roald Dahl Treasury, all selected in a competition, alongside the selection announcement's videotape and 2,000 letters from competition entrants.
+The time capsule was set to be opened in 2050; however, in 2017, it was accidentally dug up by builders and damaged.

-It was then taken back to Salford and restored successfully.
-In 2018 it was announced that, as part of the show’s 60th birthday, the contents would go on tour with various past presenters meeting it at several locations, after which it would be stored in the National Archives until 2050.
+It was then taken to Salford Quays and restored successfully.
+In 2018, it was announced that, as part of the show's 60th birthday, the contents would go on tour with various past presenters meeting it at several locations, after which it would be stored in The National Archives until 2050.